- Must visit

 Discover the best of Civitavecchia — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Civitavecchia trip today.

-Established seafood restaurant near the waterfront, known for fish dishes, pasta, and a polished yet relaxed atmosphere.
+Established seafood restaurant near the port, known for fresh fish dishes and polished service in a classic, reliable setting.

 Find answers to the most common questions about traveling from Rome to Civitavecchia by flight.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest flight, the cheapest option, or tips for making the most of your visit at Civitavecchia, this guide helps you travel smarter and with confidence.